syaffers/t-rex-runner-ai/README.md

 [Chromium project](https://www.chromium.org/) and the distribution used for this project is found at [wayou's GitHub project](https://github.com/wayou/t-rex-runner/).

+The AI also uses typical Python libraries for matrix manipulations and keypress
+interfaces:

+- `numpy >= 1.12`
+- PyUserInput `== 0.1.11`

 ## How it Works

 It's a simple computer vision AI which finds the bounding boxes of approaching